apache/royale-docs/tutorials/royale-in-a-week.md

 ---
 # Royale in a Week

+A comprehensive introduction to Apache Royale

 _Royale in a Week_ is a comprehensive introduction to Apache Royale, based on the classic _Flex in a Week_ series for Adobe (and Apache) Flex.
+You do not have to have worked with Flex in order to follow this material.

 When it is complete, the material will be available online, in downloadable PDFs with sample files, and through a video series.
 It will be available at no charge.